 Dr Melissa Rogerson

-I am a Lecturer (Assistant Professor) in the School of Computing and Information Systems at The University of Melbourne (See my staff profile page here.).
+I am a Senior Lecturer in Human-Computer Interaction in the School of Computing and Information Systems at The University of Melbourne (See my staff profile page here.).
 I currently teach undergraduate and graduate subjects in Usability Evaluation Methods and co-ordinate Masters projects in Human-Computer Interaction.
 My research interests include both Game studies and Human-Computer interaction.

 Most recent TV: